setaman/vue-ellipse-progress/README.md

 ###### Animated: ✔️

-Descriptive string in form `"mode [offset]"` that defines how the progress line is aligned in relation to the cirlce fill area.
+Descriptive string in form `"mode [offset]"` that defines how the progress line is aligned in relation to the circle fill area.
 Available modes are  `center`, `in` and `out`.
 Additionally, with the `out` mode you can provide an `offset` value as any Number.
 In general, this prop makes it possible to mimic the SVG2 `stroke-aligment`, which is currently not supported in any browser.